AdamBanham/data-aware-conformance/README.md

 In the root directory, you will find our historical recordings of standard out for our testing scripts in files with the extension `.stdout'.

+### Recomputing measures over paper example

+In the root directory, the python script `compute_measures_for_paper.py` when run within the pipenv virtual environment will recompute the measurement in our paper for discussion.

 ### Paper Example - Series of Counterexamples
 The models used in the paper as an example of a series of counterexamples for axioms